How we begin matters.

 - Who Does What

 I use a modified RACI matrix for this.
 It’s simple to explain, covers the main points of contention, and fits nicely on a slide.
+You might also consider one of these methods for documenting who does what on your cross-functional team.

 - Systems of Record